 Clearly, the immediate cost savings are significant, and they can help to ease the financial pressure in the short term - but it comes at a price.

 The main disadvantage is that you’re making no headway on your overall mortgage.
 Going back to the above scenario, you’ll still owe $300,000 after five years with an interest only loan, while after five years on a standard P & I mortgage you would have shaved a good $50,000 off the balance of your home loan.

 Essentially, this means that you will not have the benefit of gaining equity in your home, even though you are making mortgage payments every month.
 So what’s the upside?

 For investors, they’re predicting the value of the property will have increased substantially over the same period of time.
 They hope that their $360,000 property will be worth at least $400,000, so they will have equity in the property without having paid a single cent off the principal.

 But what if the property doesn’t increase in value?
 Just ask Darren Vistas, a sound engineer from Queensland who bet on an interest only loan – and lost.

 “I bought an apartment in a regional coastal city in 2006, for $155,000,” he says.

 “I thought it was a total bargain!
 I paid a 20% deposit and got an interest only loan for the rest ($124,000).
 My goal was the hold the property for five years and then sell, so I could use the profits to buy my own home.”

-Unfortunately, property prices didn't increase in the five years since Darren invested in his two-bedroom apartment.
+Unfortunately, property prices didn't increase over the five years after Darren invested in his two-bedroom apartment.

 “It’s a learning curve – a very expensive learning curve!” he says.
 "I definitely won’t be getting an interest only on my next purchase, that’s for sure.”